ENG-CJ/Online-Food-Order-App/README.md

 6. Possess additional administrative privileges within the system.
 <br>
 Users
 1. Utilize the application to place orders.
 2. Interact with user-friendly screens such as "My Cart" and "My Favorites."
 3. Edit personal profile data as required.
 4. Engage in various user-related functionalities available within the application.

 # All Configurations

 **Database Configuration**
 <hr>
-1. Create a database named <kbd>"fast_food_db"</kbd> in phpMyAdmin.
+- [x] Create a database named <kbd>"fast_food_db"</kbd> in phpMyAdmin.
-2. Import the database file into phpMyAdmin.

 **Flutter Setup**
 <hr>